 Our research shows that a positive workplace environment really does have a significant impact on researchers’ wellbeing and productivity, and research outcomes.

 In the past, architects focused on creating efficient functional spaces designed around research equipment, not people.
-These workplaces have failed to adapt to the demands of the highly collaborative style of current research and have become a liability.
+Many of these workplaces have failed to adapt to the demands of the highly collaborative style of current research and have become a liability.

 The Architecture of Science: The Contemporary Laboratory